-Application for Admission-A completed application for admission with a non-refundable application fee of \$25.
-Forms may be obtained from the Office of Admission or from the Admission page on the Texas Weslevan University Office of Admission web site. www.txwes.edu/admission.

-Transcripts-Official final transcripts from all colleges and universities previously attended.
+- 1. Application for Admission-A completed application admission.
+Forms may be obtained online from the Admissions page on the Texas Wesleyan University website, www.txwes.edu. - Transcripts-Official final transcripts from all colleges and universities previously attended.
 Official transcripts must be sent to Texas Wesleyan University directly from the institution or delivered in person via sealed envelope.
 The transcript must bear an official seal and/or signature.
 Failure to list all previously attended institutions on the application can result in future dismissal.
 Transcripts presented for admission will be destroyed after one year if applicant does not enroll.